drewtodd/drewtodd.github.io/_posts/2016-10-2-playback.md

 ## Who *is* that guy?

-Having recently run a usability test to evaluate the utility of a popular pizza website, I decided review my own performance as a moderator.
+Having recently run a usability test to evaluate the utility of a popular pizza website, I decided to review my own performance as a moderator.
 I watched the playback of the 20 minute test (which I thought went very well at the time) and came away with a different view of the session.
 I also found some specific areas where I could focus and improve.

 ### To Be?
 Or Not To Be?